Ab Initio Construction of Poincar\'e and AdS Particle: Stabiliser Analysis of Coadjoint Orbits

 Note that $\dim \fg^{\f'}$ is larger than $\dim \fg^{\f}$ by two, so the coadjoint orbit $\cO^{\f'}$ corresponds to a smaller phase space of dimension $2(2d-5)$.
 This implies that $\f'$ is the counterpart of the Poincar\'e massless particle.

 In conclusion, $\f=m\,\cJ^{0'0}+s\,\cJ^{12}$ can be interpreted as a massive spinning particle in AdS for $m\neq s$.
-In contrast, when $m=s$, the representative $\f'=s(\cJ^{0'0}+\cJ^{12})$ corresponds to a a massless spinning particle in AdS.
-This implies that the condition $m=s$ serves as a classical analogue of the AdS massless condition. \footnote{A subtlety arises concerning the relative magnitude of $m$ and $s$.
-In the context of quantum theory, the condition $m=s$ corresponds to a unitary bound, while the region $m<s$ is typically associated with non-unitary representation.
+In contrast, when $m=s$, the representative $\f'=s(\cJ^{0'0}+\cJ^{12})$ corresponds to a massless spinning particle in AdS.
+This implies that the condition $m=s$ serves as the classical analogue of the AdS massless condition. \footnote{A subtlety arises concerning the relative magnitude of $m$ and $s$.
+In the context of field theory, the condition $m=s$ corresponds to the classical limit of the unitary bound, while the region $m<s$ is typically associated with non-unitary representation.
 However, the orbit method suggests that each coadjoint orbit corresponds to a unitary representation.
 This inconsistency can be resolved by the existence of novel unitary representations in the $m<s$ regime.
 For further discussion on this point, we refer the reader to \cite{part1}, and we will not elaborate on it here.} See \cite{Enayati:2023lld} for further discussions on the contraction of AdS coadjoint orbits to their Poincar\'e counterparts.
 Accordingly, throughout the rest of the paper, we refer to $\f$ as the AdS massive spinning particle and to $\f'$ as the AdS massless spinning particle.